 After retiring from his career in law enforcement, Matt was introduced to equine therapy when he signed up to volunteer at an equine therapy clinic.
 He had always loved horses and found a deep satisfaction and sense of purpose from being around the horses again.
 He relished the small but daily miracles he saw in the kids and adults whose lives were being changed significantly for the better through the therapy offered.
-Now, he is using his amazing natural gift with the horses, his immense knowledge of all things handy-man, as well as the same drive to help people that took him to law enforcement originally, and applying it to once again serving others.
-Matt is on the Board of Directors, helps with riders, handles all the maintenance of the horses(Heiress is his favorite!), track and property, AND does much of the fundraising.
+Now, he is using his amazing natural gift with the horses, his immense knowledge of all things handy-man, as well as the same drive to help people that took him to law enforcement originally, and is applying it to once again serving others.
+Matt is on the Board of Directors, helps with riders, handles all the maintenance of the horses(Harley is his favorite!), track and property, AND does much of the fundraising.
 So much for retirement!

 As a child, Lindsey was obsessed with animals, nurturing and caring for every stray that came her way, whether her parents approved or not!
 As she grew, her innate desire to nurture shifted to children.
 Lindsey spent several years volunteering with the Cub Scouts of the Boy Scouts of America.
 She also spent several years as the head of the children’s group of her church.
 Lindsey is thrilled to be able to combine two of the things she loves most to serve the children of the East Valley.
 Lindsey serves on the board of directors, runs the office, helps with volunteers and various projects, and wherever else she is needed.